ourshell/Our-Coin/drafts/promo.md

 🌟 **Introducing OUR COIN ($OCN): A Revolutionary Meme Coin Like No Other!** 🌟

-In a world flooded with dog-themed and kitty-inspired meme coins, **OUR COIN** dares to take a bold new approach. **$OCN** isn’t just another token.
+In a world flooded with dog-themed and cat-inspired meme coins, **OUR COIN** dares to take a bold new approach. **$OCN** isn’t just another token.
 It’s a **political parody** infused with humor, creativity and a unique vision.

 What sets **OUR COIN** apart is its **bold transparency** and the expertise behind it.
 Unlike many tokens with ghost developers and rug-pull exits, **OUR COIN** is backed by a real person: **Boris Andonov** — an experienced IT professional with impressive projects in PowerShell scripting.
 Boris is a visionary who knows how to turn complex ideas into functional, scalable solutions.
 Connect with Boris directly on LinkedIn:
 👉 [https://www.linkedin.com/in/boris-andonov-064a3a188/](https://www.linkedin.com/in/boris-andonov-064a3a188/)